aws-samples/aws-flow-ruby-samples/doc/Recipes/Branch.rst

 View the Recipe
 ---------------

-The *Branch* recipe code is fully documented in the AWS Flow Framework for Ruby Developer Guide:
+The **Branch** recipe code is fully documented in the *AWS Flow Framework for Ruby Developer Guide*:

 - `Execute a Dynamically Determined Number of Activities Concurrently`_